cvonk/BLEscan/README.md

 The full fledged project installation method is described in the [`FULL_INSTALL.md`](FULL_INSTALL.md).
 Before you go down that road, you may want to give it a quick spin to see what it can do.
 The remainder of this README will walk you through this.

-The device interfaces using the MQTT protocol.
+The devices interface using the MQTT protocol.
 > MQTT stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
 [FAQ](https://mqtt.org/faq)

 ## Hardware